-This sub-component includes the provision of utility with the technical assistance required to improve Sint Maarten's Water and Electricity Utility's (Gemeenschappelijk Elektriciteitsbedrijf Bovenwindse Eilanden; GEBE) performance and accountability to the users.
+This sub-component includes the provision of utility with the technical assistance required to improve Sint Maarten's Water and Electricity Utility's (GemeenschappelijkElektriciteitsbedrijfBovenwindseEilanden; GEBE) performance and accountability to the users.
 Activities in this component include: (i) provision of institutional support; (ii) revision of the planning mechanisms; (iii) provision of technical assistance on the financial, operational, and commercial management; (iv) updating of GEBE's business plan, and (v) feasibility studies and technical designs of key identified investments to be supported.

 1.2.3.
 Component 3.
-Housing and Public Buildings Repairs and Reconstruction repairs program as well as the design, demolition and simple reconstruction and repairs of damaged public buildings.
+Housing and Public Buildings Repairs and Reconstruction

 This component includes activities to repair the extensive and widespread damages to public and private infrastructure resulting from the passage of Irma.
-Activities include a government-sponsored home
+Activities include a government-sponsored home repairs program as well as the repairs of damaged public buildings.